 Here’s a great recipe (and Christmas is coming ) this makes a beautiful gift too!
 At the end, I give some suggestions for herbs to use along with their different properties – Hope you like it!

-We make this bath tea recipe at home at least once or twice a week!
-It’s a favorite around here for two very specific reasons:
+We make this bath tea recipe at home – it’s a favorite around here for two very specific reasons:

 it makes my girls instantly co-operate during bath time, and that means no tantrums, everyone is happy!

 it takes minutes to make, is really inexpensive – yet feels so luxurious!
 Make a big batch and it will lasts for months!

 Now, this tea is perfect for anyone, of all ages.
 I make it mostly for my girls, but I also enjoy a soak for myself – It really helps to soothe tired muscles and worries away.
 I love how it leaves my skin soft, and smelling of flowers…

 If this is for you – maybe skip the toy kettle and opt for a candle or book instead 🙂 The scent is beautiful and your skin will love you for it!